Frequently asked questions (FAQs) about how we disclose our investments

 Derivatives may be aggregated for our disclosure of portfolio holdings, or they may be displayed by type (futures, swaps), asset class (cash, fixed income), and currency.

 If we don’t have enough actual equities exposure, for example, we could buy derivatives for the equities asset class.
-If we have more equities exposure than the target, knowing that the fund continues to grow, it may be more efficient to not incur transaction costs for selling these, only to then buy more again at a later date.
+If we have more equities exposure than the target, knowing that the fund continues to grow, it may be more efficient to not run up transaction costs for selling these, only to then buy more again at a later date.
 In this case, we can use derivatives to bring the portfolio back to the target in a capital-efficient way.

-Legislation now requires super funds and others to publicly disclose their holdings – what they’re invested in, along with values and weightings.
+Legislation requires super funds and others to publicly disclose their holdings – what they’re invested in, along with values and weightings.

 Weighting means the amount, shown as a percentage, of each asset in the whole investment option.